Using a modified zones of regulation curriculum to teach emotional regulation to young adults with a diagnosis of Autism Spectrum Disorder

 11th December 2020

-Andrew Swartfigure BCBA, Director of Services, talks with Jordana Lyons, ABA Supervisor at BeyondAutism, Taylor Christensen, OT at BeyondAutism and Tom Bailey, Head of Therapies at BeyondAutism.
+Andrew Swartfigure BCBA, Director of Services, talks with Jordana Lyons, Head of Sixth Form at BeyondAutism, Taylor Christensen, OT at BeyondAutism and Tom Bailey, Head of Therapies at BeyondAutism.

 In this podcast we examine the role of the multidisciplinary team in teaching emotions and self management whilst trying to answer how do we really know that we are teaching the right emotion to a learner at the right time.